run-llama/llama-hub/README.md

 ## Usage

-These general-purpose loaders are designed to be used as a way to load data into [GPT Index](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent. **You can use them with `download_loader` from GPT Index in a single line of code!** For example, see the code snippets below using the Google Docs Loader.
+These general-purpose loaders are designed to be used as a way to load data into [LlamaIndex](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent. **You can use them with `download_loader` from LlamaIndex in a single line of code!** For example, see the code snippets below using the Google Docs Loader.

-### GPT Index
+### LlamaIndex

 ```python
 from llama_index import GPTSimpleVectorIndex, download_loader